rbobot/Fqopy/README.md

 XCopy, Robocopy and Teracopy are all good Windows utilities for copying a large amount of files, but none of them offer easily machine-readable results report.
 An efficient, reliable and audit-able _copy utility_ is critical for large-scale, automated software deployments.

-Qopy is a binary Powershell Module that provides some the functionality of all of those other utilities with an object output for advanced reporting and auditing.
-Qopy copies only the data inside each file and none of the metadata like ModifiedTime or ACLs.
+Fqopy is a binary Powershell Module that provides some the functionality of all of those other utilities with an object output for advanced reporting and auditing.
+Fqopy copies only the data inside each file and none of the metadata like ModifiedTime or ACLs.

 Two Cmdlets are exported.